the-spyke/undercut/packages/undercut-cli/README.md

 # @undercut/cli

-`@undercut/cli` is a command line utility for data processing using `undercut`'s Push Lines and any valid JavaScript expressions.
+`@undercut/cli` is a command line utility for data processing using `Undercut`'s Push Lines and any valid JavaScript expressions.
 It is a part of the larger [undercut](https://github.com/the-spyke/undercut) project.

 ## Quicklinks